IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-26-internal-bandgap-reference.md

 Well, firstly, the ATtiny2313 supplies power to the sensor through the digital output pin.
 That allows the code to turn the sensor on and off, so it consumes power only during a sensing operation.

-Secondly, the sensor is a big capacitor.
+Secondly, keep in mind the sensor is a big capacitor.
 It wants to suck in a lot of current when it powers-up.
 However, the ATtiny2313 should not be asked to source more than 40 milliAmps through a digital pin, max.

 R2 functions as a current-limiting resistor.
 It restricts the current to about 20 mA flowing into the sensor.
 This makes life more comfortable for the 2313 controller.
-The code allows the sensor several seconds to charge-up the capacitor fully before taking a reading.
+To compensate, the code allows the sensor several seconds to charge-up the capacitor fully before taking a reading.

+I want to thank Tom Almy for pointing out the considerations for limiting current when a capacitive load attaches to a digital pin.

 ## Better than Battery
 The internal bandgap reference voltage does not change enough to affect analog input, even as the battery voltage supplying the chip fades from 5 volts down to 3.3 volts or lower.